 You can opt out of data capture by Facebook Pixel and the use of your data to display Facebook Ads.
 In order to determine which kinds of advertisements can be shown to you on Facebook, you can open Facebook’s corresponding page and follow the instructions to adjust the settings for user-based advertisements: https://www.facebook.com/settings?tab=ads.
 These settings are platform-independent, i.e. they are synchronised for all devices such as desktop computers or mobile devices.

 The following information explains the content of our newsletter; subscription, dispatch, and statistical assessment procedures; and your withdrawal rights.
 By subscribing to our newsletter, you consent to receiving the same and to said procedures.

-Content of Newsletter: We send newsletters, emails, and other electronic messages with promotional material (hereinafter “Newsletter”) exclusively with the consent of the recipient.
+Content of Newsletter: We send newsletters, emails, and other electronic messages with promotional material (hereinafter “Newsletter”) on the following legal basis: consent (Art.
+6 sect.
+1 lit. (a), GDPR) for active subscription, and legitimate interests (Art 6 sect.1 lit. (f), GDPR) when for example a donation took place.
 Our Newsletter contains information regarding our projects, campaigns, emergency aid efforts, actions, and our organisation.